String of Pearls Yellow Pearls — Overwatering, Aging, or Pest Damage

 Causes

-Overwatering damaging storage cell function
+Overwatering disrupting the storage cells' normal function

-Natural aging of the oldest beads
+Ordinary aging of the oldest beads on a strand

 How to Fix It